 A great gourmet bun, preferably toasted, is the key to any burger and everything else is optional

 Gourmet buns such as brioche, egg or bakery style buns

 Sliced cheese such as Cheddar, Colby, Colby Jack, Mozzarella, Monterey Jack, Pepper Jack, Gruyere, Swiss

 Hidden Valley ® Original Ranch Seasoning Mix; Zatarain's® Creole Seasoning, Rufus Teague® Meat Rub

 Beat egg in a medium sized bowl.
 Stir in the seasonings, then gently combine ground chuck until well blended.

 Form meat mixture into patties, preferably one third pound each or measure meat mixture into approximately three 3/4 cup portions.

-For best flavor, let the meat patties rest in the refrigerator a few hours.
-Or freeze patties until ready to grill them.
+For best flavor, let the meat patties chill in the refrigerator a few hours so the flavor can blend.

-Prior to grilling, remove from refrigerator and allow the meat time to warm up to room temperature.
+Prior to grilling, remove from refrigerator and allow time to warm up to room temperature.

-Re-season the exterior of both sides of the patties with salt and pepper and a dusting of Creole salt or your favorite dry rub seasoning.
+Re-season the exterior of both sides of the patties with a heavy dusting of Rufus Teague® Meat Rub.
+Let rest a few minutes.